IngridKJ/mpsa_newmark/README.md

     generate files for the time steps which are presented in the article.
 Change `limit_file_export` from `False` to `True` to limit the number of files exported.

-Note that not all the runscripts have have all the flags.
-If a certain runscript does not have access to a certain flag, it means that the flag is not needed for that specific simulation.
+Note that not all the runscripts have have/need all the flags.

 ## Verification: Convergence and energy decay analyses
 ### Convergence analysis of MPSA-Newmark